The LCF Advisory Board

 Board member since 2017

-I grew up and went to college in New Jersey.
-After we were married, my husband, Bill and I moved to Florida where he attended graduate school and I began my elementary teaching career.
-We raised two children and after they completed high school, we took off on a new adventure to Seattle, Washington.
-I continued my education career as an elementary school principal, which lasted for thirteen years, until I retired.
+Jeanne Moore grew up and went to college in New Jersey.
+After she was married, her husband, Bill and her moved to Florida where he attended graduate school and she began her elementary teaching career.
+After their two children completed high school, Jeanne and Bill took off on a new adventure to Seattle, Washington.
+She continued her education career as an elementary school principal, which lasted for thirteen years, until she retired.

-I first learned about Lyons, Colorado when my parents built a home in Spring Gulch Estates in 1977.
-Our family visited this wonderful little town twice a year ever since.
-When my husband and I retired six years ago we chose to also move to Spring Gulch, as we had long ago fallen in love with the natural beauty of the area.
+Jeanne first learned about Lyons, Colorado when her parents built a home in Spring Gulch Estates in 1977.
+Her family has visited this wonderful little town twice a year ever since.
+When her husband and her retired six years ago, they chose to also move to Spring Gulch, as they had long ago fallen in love with the natural beauty of the area.

-I have come to love living in Lyons and have become involved in Pilates, Nia, Yoga, hiking, garden club and book clubs; all to improve my mind and body, and to connect with the community.
-I bring to the LCF board teaching and leadership skills, as well as a strong commitment to giving back to this wonderful community, and helping where I can to be a positive asset.
+Jeanne have come to love living in Lyons and has become involved in Pilates, Nia, Yoga, hiking, garden club and book clubs; all to improve her mind and body, and to connect with the community.
+Jeanne brings teaching and leadership skills, as well as a strong commitment to giving back to this wonderful community, and helping where she can to be a positive asset.

 Board member since 2018

-I have lived in the Lyons area since 2003.
-I retired from Keebler Company, located in a suburb of Chicago, as the Director of Finance for the Foodservice Division.
-I lived in the Chicago area most of my life but when my husband Rick and I decided to retire, we looked for a place that had natural beauty, better weather and lots of sunshine, and less congestion.
-We found these qualities in Lyons along with many wonderful people we now count as good friends.
+Gail Frankfort has lived in the Lyons area since 2003.
+She retired from Keebler Company, located in a suburb of Chicago, as the Director of Finance for the Foodservice Division.
+She lived in the Chicago area most of my life but when her husband Rick and her decided to retire, they looked for a place that had natural beauty, better weather (lots of sunshine), and less congestion.
+They found these qualities in Lyons along with many wonderful people they now count as good friends.

-To me Lyons is like no other town I’ve known.
-It has an extraordinary sense of community that I hope to get to know even better through LCF and to make a contribution to its on-going success.
+To her, Lyons is like no other town she has ever known.
+It has an extraordinary sense of community that she hopes to get to know even better through LCF and to make a contribution to its on-going success.